pytorch/tutorials/intermediate_source/torchserve_with_ipex_2.rst

     print(model)

-The model consists of 2 operations, Conv2d and ReLU.
+The model consists of two operations—Conv2d and ReLU.
 By printing the model object, we get the following output.

 .. figure:: /_static/img/torchserve-ipex-images-2/11.png
    :width: 60%